 Skip to main content

-Coalesce Refresh Scheduling with Azure Data Factory
+Scheduling Refresh Jobs with Azure Data Factory

 Azure Data Factory is a cloud-based data integration service that allows creating and orchestrating data movement and transformation workflows at scale.
 Data analysts and engineers can visually construct pipelines extracting data from disparate siloed sources, applying data cleansing and enrichment flows leveraging services like Fivetran and publishing to centralized data warehouses and lakehouses.